-David Lee Cuthbert returns in the 2014-15 season to create lighting designs for The Italian Girl in Algiers, the world premiere of Where Angels Fear to Tread, and The Magic Flute.
-Previous OSJ productions in which Mr. Cuthbert’s designs have been featured include last season’s Falstaff, and Il trovatore, Pagliacci, Faust, The Marriage of Figaro, Eugene Onegin and Lucia di Lammermoor.
+During the 2017-18 season, David Lee Cuthbert serves as lighting designer for Mozart’s Così fan tutte and Wagner’s The Flying Dutchman.
+Most recently, Mr. Cuthbert served as lighting designer for OSJ’s company premiere of Previn’s A Streetcar Named Desire.
+Other OSJ productions in which his designs have been featured include Rossini’s The Italian Girl in Algiers, the world premiere of Weiser’s Where Angels Fear to Tread, Mozart’s The Magic Flute, Verdi’s Falstaff and Il trovatore, Leoncavallo’s Pagliacci, Gounod’s Faust, Mozart’s The Marriage of Figaro, Tchaikovsky’s Eugene Onegin and Donizetti’s Lucia di Lammermoor.
 Other recent design credits include Billy Crystal’s Broadway show 700 Sundays, Rabbit Hole, Moonlight and Magnolias,The Piano Lesson, ART (Dean Goodman Choice Award) and Hannah and Martin, all for the San Jose Repertory Theater, and The Tempest, Much Ado About Nothing, King Lear, As you Like It and Who’s Afraid of Virginia Woolf for Shakespeare Santa Cruz.

 For the La Jolla Playhouse, Mr. Cuthbert’s designs were highlighted in An Evening with Billy Crystal, The Burning Deck, I Think I Like Girls, A Feast of Fools and Diva.
 At the Old Globe Theatre, his designs appeared in Hold Please, Christmas on Mars, Lobby Hero, Rounding Third, Faith Healer and The Intelligent Design of Jenny Chow.